Mediha Sultan: Second marriage

 After Necib Pasha's death, Abdul Hamid betrothed her to Mehmed Ferid Pasha, in 1885.
 The marriage took place on 29 April 1886.
 Mediha Sultan's deputy was Hafız Behram Bey and Ferid Pasha's deputy was Gazi Osman Pasha, However, no children came of this marriage.

-Mediha and her husband, Ferid Pasha, settle in the Baltalimanı Water Front Palace, which was left emptied after Fatma Sultan's death in 1884, After which her palace in Tarlabaşı was allocated to Zekiye Sultan, daughter of Sultan Abdul Hamid, who lived here after her marriage in 1889.
+Mediha and her husband, Ferid Pasha, settled in the Baltalimanı Waterfront Palace, which had remained vacant after Fatma Sultan's death in 1884, Afterwards, her palace in Tarlabaşı was allocated to Zekiye Sultan, daughter of Sultan Abdul Hamid, who lived here after her marriage in 1889.

 In October 1898, she met with the German Empress Augusta Victoria in the harem of the Yıldız Palace, when the latter visited Istanbul with her husband Emperor Wilhelm II.
 In her memoir, Ayşe Sultan, daughter of Abdul Hamid II, remembered: "Familiar as he was with his sisters' (Seniha Sultan and Mediha Sultan) habit of chattering away rapidly and guffawing, Abdülhamid II had counselled and beseeched them to behave in a dignified fashion, but nonetheless the sisters fell back on their old habits.
 Baba ("dad", the Sultan Abdul Hamid II) felt compelled to tell the Empress, "Please forgive my sisters, they're a bit nervous."

 Mediha was widowed at Ferid Pasha's death in 1923.

 Death

 At the fall of Sultanate in 1922, Mediha Sultan went to live in Nice, France, where her husband died.
-After, she moved first to Menton and after to Sanremo, with her brother Mehmed VI.
-After his death in 1926 she back to Nice, where she died on 9 November 1928, at the age of seventy-two.
-In last years she was on bad terms with her son.
+Afterwards, she moved first to Menton and later to Sanremo, with her brother Mehmed VI.
+After his death in 1926 she returned to Nice, where she died on 9 November 1928, at the age of seventy-two.
+In her final years she was on bad terms with her son.
 He refused to take care of her and did not go to her funeral.
-She was buried to Nice.
+She was buried in Nice.

 Personality

 Mediha was fond of European ways.
-She dressed beautifully and with great dignity appearing splendidly regal in her gowns with their long trains.
-She was petite with white skin and gorgeous black eyes, and she resembled her father.
-In manner, she was gracious, attractive, and wonderfully kind.
-Everyone in the palace loved this princess.
-As did Seniha Sultan, she too spoke laughingly, with an air of good humour in her voice.
+She dressed in European styles with gowns and long trains.
+She was thin with pale skin and black eyes, apparently resembling her father.
+Her sister, Seniha Sultan, was fond of her, saying that she spoke with an air of good humour in her voice.
 When these two sisters were together chatting with their brother Sultan Abdul Hamid, they would both laugh and try to amuse him and get him to smile as though they were in competition with one another.